top of page

 Legal Disclaimer

-https://www.healthandexerciseprescriptions.com makes no representations whatsoever about any other web site which you may access through this one or which may link to this Site.
-When you access a non-https://www.healthandexerciseprescriptions.com web site, please understand that it is independent from https://www.healthandexerciseprescriptions.com, and that https://www.healthandexerciseprescriptions.com has no control over the content on that web site.
-In addition, a link to a https://www.healthandexerciseprescriptions.com web site does not mean that https://www.healthandexerciseprescriptions.com endorses or accepts any responsibility for the content, or the use, of such web site.
+https://www.healthandexerciseprescriptions.com makes no representations whatsoever about any other website which you may access through this one or which may link to this Site.
+When you access a non-https://www.healthandexerciseprescriptions.com website, please understand that it is independent from https://www.healthandexerciseprescriptions.com, and that https://www.healthandexerciseprescriptions.com has no control over the content on that website.
+In addition, a link to a https://www.healthandexerciseprescriptions.com website does not mean that https://www.healthandexerciseprescriptions.com endorses or accepts any responsibility for the content or the use of such a website.

 Recent Posts